 Trekker Four Day Four consecutive days of unlimited travel (€110) on Irish Rail.

-Note that Eurail's one-country pass for Ireland is a bad deal in any of its permutations.
+Note that Eurail's one-country pass for Ireland is a poor deal in any of its permutations.

 Car & Motorcycle

 Travelling by car or motorbike means greater flexibility and independence.
-The road system is extensive, and the network of motorways has cut driving times considerably.
-But also note that many secondary roads are very narrow and at times rather perilous.
+The road system is extensive and the network of motorways has cut driving times considerably.
+Also note, however, that many secondary roads are very narrow and at times rather perilous.